The Form Submission Lifecycle: Architecture, Validation, and UX Patterns

 private initialize(): void {

-// Attach submit listener to the form, not the button
+// Attach the listener to the form, never to the button — this captures

 this.form.addEventListener('submit', this.handleSubmit.bind(this));